raspberrypilearning/ML-image-detection-starter/en/step_2.md

 --- /task ---

 Teachable Machine will not work with just one class.
 It needs a second class to compare against, so you will create that now.
+It is possible to create multiple classes that Teachable Machine can identify, but we're going to make just one that includes everything that **isn't** a hotdog.

 --- task ---
 Change the name of your second empty class to `not` and the name of your object.
 In this example, we have called the class **nothotdog**.
 ![The class name field highlighted, with the name "nothotdog".](images/classname2.png)

 --- /task ---